MultiplatformKickstarter/Adoptme/README.md

   Author: Multiplatform Kickstarter
   -->

 ❗ **IMPORTANT** ❗ This is only a **PREVIEW**.
 This template is still under development.
-It's possible it has bugs and some things could not work properly.
+It's possible it has bugs and some things could not work properly. **For now, we are not open for contribution until the preview is over.**